joelborellis/MCP-server-fastapi-containerapp/server/README.md

 - `start_server.py`: Script to start the MCP server.
 - `api_key_auth.py`: API key authentication for the server.
 - `prompts/news.md`: Prompt template for news responses.
-- `sample.env`: Example environment file for server configuration.
+- `sample.env`: Example environment file for server configuration, only for local deployment.

 ## Setup